uzzielperez/lhcbAIxprt/VISION_RAG_README.md

-# 🔧👁️ LHCb AI Expert - Shifter Assistant RAG System with Vision
+# 🔧👁️  AI Expert - Shifter Assistant RAG System with Vision

-An intelligent RAG (Retrieval-Augmented Generation) system with **vision capabilities** designed to assist LHCb shifters with real-time, context-aware help based on uploaded documentation AND visual analysis of images, diagrams, error screens, and equipment photos.
+An intelligent RAG (Retrieval-Augmented Generation) system with **vision capabilities** designed to assist  shifters with real-time, context-aware help based on uploaded documentation AND visual analysis of images, diagrams, error screens, and equipment photos.

 ## 🆕 What's New: Vision Capabilities